Back to All Events

 Please note: to receive a certificate from the RJC for the CPD hours you will need to attend all of the sessions at the conference.

-Tickets are £55 (full price) or £50 (Early Bird price, if booked by 18 May) and can be booked on Eventbrite.
+Tickets are £55 (full price) or £50 (Early Bird price) and can be booked on Eventbrite.
+Early bird price has been extended to 4 June 2025!

 Many employers will cover the cost of the conference as CPD.
 If you would prefer to pay via invoice, especially if multiple team members will be attending, please email joy@minthouseoxford.co.uk to arrange this.